marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/OSI Model.md

 (TO SPEECH)

+No need to remember it, just understand it.

 L1 corresponds to anything physical, such as a device or a cable.
 If we go back to our chat about routers and switches, the devices as such will sit in L1 since they are physical.